TodePond/TodePondDotCom/wikiblogarden/health/transition/in-slow-motion/readme.md

 ## Youtubers

 For one reason or another, there are a lot of trans youtubers.
 They often lean in to the 'instant switch' idea.
-Some even do it [during a video].
+Some even do it [during a video](https://youtu.be/AITRzvm0Xtg?si=9Eh4i8gMazAceDRk).

 I think they shouldn't do that.
 It adds to the made-up idea that transition happens instantly.
 It doesn't.